Applying statistical learning theory to deep learning

 \subsubsection{Single overparameterized linear unit: $\mathbb{R}^d \to \mathbb{R}$}

-If we train a single unit with gradient descent using the logistic (``cross entropy'') loss, we converge to the max-margin separator (the hard-margin SVM predictor), which has an implicit $\ell_2$ norm in it:
+If we train a single unit with gradient descent using the logistic (``cross entropy'') loss, we converge to the max-margin separator (the hard-margin SVM predictor) \cite{soudry2018implicit}, which involves an implicit $\ell_2$ norm regularization :

 This holds regardless of initialization.
-We will go over this result in detail in a future lecture.
+We will go over this result in detail later on.